sadlerjw/dotfiles-sync/README.md

 ------------
 Just drop these files somewhere into your path.
 I like to keep mine in `~/bin/` because then I can use these very scripts to keep it up-to-date in my dotfiles repo.

+It's also a good idea to set up aliases for any configuration repos you set up (see below).
+For example:
+`alias sync-sublime="sync-git \"~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/\""`

 Usage
 -----
 ###Sync Aribtrary Config Files to a Git Repo using `sync-git`